-- 1. Working toward Ensuring Quality that Provides Safety and Security of Mind (QA Department's Role and Responsibility) - Quality Improvement Activities of Existing Businesses (Complaints Handling Aimed at Improving Customer Satisfaction) - 3.
-Reducing Risks to New Products or New Businesses - 4.
-Improvement of the Entire Total Manufacturing (Monozukuri) Process through Daily Inspection and Monozukuri Audit - .
-Training Quality Management Representative who takes on the Next Generation
+- 1. Working toward Ensuring Quality that Provides Safety and Security of Mind (QA Department's Role and Responsibility) - 2.
+Quality Improvement Activities of Existing Businesses (Complaints Handling Aimed at Improving Customer Satisfaction) - 3.
+Reducing Risks to New Products or New Businesses - Improvement of the Entire Total Manufacturing (Monozukuri) Process through Daily Inspection and Monozukuri Audit Training Quality Management Representative who takes on the - Training Quality Management Representative who ta Next Generation